dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core won't try to use properties for foreign keys by convention if they have the same name as the principal property.
+Starting with 3.0, EF Core doesn't try to use properties for foreign keys by convention if they have the same name as the principal property.
 Principal type name concatenated with principal property name, and navigation name concatenated with principal property name patterns are still matched.
 For example: